Reviews You Can Rely On

 These Merino wool-synthetic blend hiking socks come in packs of three at an incredible value.
 The Danish Endurance Unisex Merino 3-pack is a comfortable set of socks that scored well in most of our tests.
 Also, its length makes it compatible with shoes and boots.
 One of the unique attributes of this sock is the built-in breathability panels around the ankle and shin.
 The midweight cushion lends plenty of comfort for even long treks on uneven terrain.
 Lastly, the unisex fit made both our male and female testers' feet happy.

 Although priced to sell, this sock didn't score as highly across the board as our top contenders.
-The Merino wool adds wickability and comfort, but the synthetic material isn't the best at thermoregulation.
+The Merino wool adds wick-ability and comfort, but the synthetic material isn't the best at thermoregulation.
 Also, one of our testers noted that the toe box is a little wide.
 Therefore, these socks might bunch at the toes for those with narrow feet, mostly when wet.
 Our testers with wide feet, on the other hand, didn't notice this effect.
 Even though these issues are worth considering, it's hard to find a Merino-synthetic blend sock at such an affordable price.
 These socks will also hold up — after two years of trail use, there is a bit of piling, wear, and compaction, but they keep our feet comfy.
 The major factor here is the price—the 3-pack makes each pair much more affordable than the comparable competition.
 If you're fashion-oriented, you'll also note that they're available in a variety of colors so you can coordinate outfits in the great outdoors.
-Merino wool is excellent for hiking, but it may be more warmth than you need for an everyday use sock.
-The CelerSport Ankle Athletic are a better choice for office work, class, or errands.
+Merino wool is excellent for hiking, but it may be warmer than you need for an everyday use sock.
+The CelerSport Ankle Athletic is a better choice for office work, class, or errands.

 Read more: Danish Endurance Unisex Merino 3-pack review